crnorris/nudam-to-modbus-tcp/README.md

 # nudam-to-modbus-tcp
 Utility that allows access to NuDAM serial devices through Modbus TCP.

 Adlink's NuDAM remote I/O modules use a proprietary serial protocol over RS-485, rather than the common Modbus RTU, and is not compatible with Modbus RTU.
 However, the protocol is similar enough that translation is possible.
 This software runs on a PC and allows software designed to work with Modbus TCP to access the proprietary NuDAM bus.
-I originally wrote this so that my ND-6018 modules can be used with ModbusScope (https://github.com/ModbusScope/) which is very convenient.
+I originally wrote this so that my ND-6018 modules can be used with ModbusScope (https://github.com/ModbusScope/) which is very convenient (this project is not affiliated with ModbusScope).

 Important notes: